Simons Brick Company

 At least by 1904, sibling Walter Robey Simons also looked elsewhere for brick-worthy soil and founded the "plant number 3" in the outskirts of town, near Montebello.
 It is this brickyard that has left an enduring legacy of the Simons brand.
 While the labor force in Boyle Heights and Pasadena were primarily "Chinamen" or "Negroes", Plant Number 3 began as a self-contained town of imported workers from Mexico.
 Walter encouraged the growth of familial labor by rewarding parents of newborn with gold coins.
 Walter marketed his products through ads, premium giveaways like a shoe brush imprinted with the company name, and he was active in trade associations.
 His marketing ingenuity included promoting Plant Number 3 as the largest brickyard in the world.

-For more information and photographs, visit the Simons Brick Co.
-Album page above
+For more information and photographs, visit the Simons Brick Company pages on the tabs at the top of this webpage

 Early Los Angeles Brickyards